344 Grand Ave. Salida Colorado 81201 Tel. 719-539-2367 keith@keithgotschall.com k2turner@salidaco.com

 Fee structure is as follows.

-In Colorado: Club demo only $250 plus expenses and accommodation if necessary.
-Full day, $500 plus expenses etc. I don't charge for the travel, outside of fuel for my vehicle.
+In Colorado: Club demo only $300 plus expenses and accommodation if necessary.
+Full day, $550 plus expenses etc. I don't charge for the travel, outside of fuel for my vehicle.

-Turning Demonstrations
+Turning Demos/classes

-A list of scheduled events for 2008
+A list of scheduled events for 2021

 Next